-Institutional: Awarded by president of Isfahan University as a high ranked student for four times (2004-2008).
+Institutional: 35 under 35 Technology review semi-finalist (2017); Awarded by president of Isfahan University as a high ranked student for four times (2004-2008).
 Ranked top 1 percent among 450000 participants of national entrance exam of universities in Iran.
 Funded Ph.D. admission offers from UBC, UVic, U Ottawa (2008).
 Funded postdoc position offers from U Michigan, MIT (2013).

-Entrepreneurial: Cofounder of the Imaginarium of Technology (iMT) an online platform for sharing engineering ideas.
+Entrepreneurial: Founder of the Imaginarium of Technology (iMT) an online service for academic and technical illustrations.
 3rd place winner at SciEx competition.

 In the News:

-THz time-gated imaging on MIT news (Nature Communications Sep 2016)
+THz time-gated imaging on MIT news (Nature Communications Sep 2016).
+See project page

 Optical brush on cover of MIT website (Sci.
 Rep. Feb.
 2016) Tyndall windows on MIT News (ACS photonics Jun.
 2016) "Future of imaging" on TEDxBeaconstreet (Nov.
 2014) Locating fluorescent tags behind diffusers in Nature Comm.
 (Apr.
 20)